gpxl/gerlandopiro.com/_drafts/lessons-in-launching-a-physical-product.md

 ---
 > We&#39;ve launched!
 Take a look at [our first product, The Launch Tee](http://pointsofinterest.clothing)

 Launching a product, even a small one, is [hard work](/2015/08/01/a-bit-of-burnout.html).
 But as I found out, shipping a physical product brings a whole extra world of complications in the name of fulfillment and shipping.
+I also learned some practical lessons for launching any product.

 Last Friday I announced my new t-shirt line, Points of Interest, to a few online communities with no clear expectations of what response to expect.
 There were a few bumps in the road, like not publishing the sales page before the launch announcement, forgetting to place a size option on the sales page, and not having one of the size options on hand for launch; but overall feedback was positive and I spent the day marvelling as orders started to come in.
 Since I was unsure of how the launch would go, I held off on printing shirts until the first day tally was complete and proceeded to print the shirts that night.
 With that task complete I decided to have a celebratory beer to cap off the night.
 Leaving shipping details to the next day.